HutsonLabs/policies/user_restrictions_policy.md

-#User Restrictions Policy
+# User Restrictions Policy
-Last updated: January 27, 2022
+*Last updated: February 23, 2022*

 We are proud to give you a better way to work.
 We also recognize that however good the maker’s intentions, technology can amplify the ability to cause great harm.
 That’s why we’ve established this policy.
 We feel an ethical obligation to counter such harm: both in terms of dealing with instances where Hutson Labs is used (and abused) to further such harm, and to state unequivocally that the products we make at Hutson Labs are not safe havens for people who wish to commit such harm.
 If you have an account with any of our products, you can’t use them for any of the restricted purposes listed below.
 If we find out you are, we will take action.